oh-just-another/diagram/packages/templates/README.md

 }
 ```

-- `blueprint` is everything about the shape **except** identity fields (id, layerId, position, rotation, scale, order) — those come from the runtime `TemplateContext`.
+- `blueprint` is everything about the element **except** identity fields (id, layerId, position, rotation, scale, order) — those come from the runtime `TemplateContext`.
-- All six built-in shape types are supported in `blueprint` (rectangle / ellipse / polygon / path / text / image).
+- All six built-in element types are supported in `blueprint` (rectangle / ellipse / polygon / path / text / image).

 ## API